Data extracted in June 2025

 Background information

-The information presented in this article is based on provisional data on population grids produced as part of the 2021 population and housing censuses in the EU.
+The information presented in this article is based on population grids data produced as part of the 2021 population and housing censuses in the EU.
 The grid data consist of statistics that are geographically referenced to a system of square grid cells in a common European reference grid net with Cartesian coordinates.
 The use of a common European-level grid allows analyses to be undertaken for areas that cross national boundaries.

-Traditionally, official statistics are reported in accordance with a hierarchical system of administrative units ranging from the local to the EU level and usually under the control of an official authority.
+Traditionally, official statistics are reported in accordance with a hierarchical system of administrative and statistical units ranging from the local to the EU level and usually under the control of an official authority.
 In the EU, the Nomenclature of territorial units for statistics (NUTS) is the most important example of such an output system.
-While this is excellent for accounting purposes, and for reporting to the respective authorities administering services within the territory, it is not suitable for studying causes and effects of many socioeconomic and environmental phenomena, such as flooding, commuting, mobility, leisure etc.
+While this is excellent for accounting purposes, and for reporting to the respective authorities administering services within the territory, it is not suitable for studying causes and effects of many socioeconomic and environmental phenomena, such as flooding, commuting, mobility, leisure time, and urban sprawl to name but a few.
+When studying such phenomena, a system of grids[1] with equal-size cells has many advantages:

-• grid cells all have the same size allowing for easy comparison;
+- grid cells all have the same size allowing for easy comparison

-• grids are stable over time;
+- grids are stable over time

-• grid cells can be assembled to form areas reflecting a specific purpose and study area (mountain regions, water catchments).
+- grid systems can be constructed hierarchically in terms of cell size thus matching the study area and grid cells can be assembled to form areas reflecting a specific purpose and study area (mountain regions, water catchments).

 Distribution of European population